sensu/sensu-go-workshop/lessons/operator/11/README.md

-# Lesson 11: Introduction to the Sensu Web Application
+# Lesson 11: Using the Sensu Web App

 <!-- TOC GFM -->